Tuberculosis and the eye

-Tuberculosis (TB) is an infection caused by M. tuberculosis that can cause disease in many organs, including the eye [1,2].
+Tuberculosis (TB) is an infection caused by Mycobacterium tuberculosis that can cause disease in many organs, including the eye [1-3].
 Ocular TB can involve any part of the eye and can occur with or without evidence of systemic TB.
-It generally develops following hematogenous spread from a primary focus, but in rare cases it can also occur as a primary infection following epithelial injury.
+It generally develops following hematogenous spread from a primary focus but, in rare cases, it can also occur as a primary infection following an epithelial injury.
 Establishing the diagnosis of TB in an extrapulmonary focus is a clinical challenge.

 Issues related to ocular TB will be reviewed here.
 Issues related to other aspects of TB, including ocular toxicities of TB medications, are discussed in detail separately.
 (See related topics.)

 Tuberculosis (TB) is an airborne communicable disease of major public health significance in many countries.
 General issues related to epidemiology of TB are discussed separately.
 (See "Epidemiology of tuberculosis" and "Epidemiology and pathology of miliary and extrapulmonary tuberculosis" and "Epidemiology and molecular mechanisms of drug-resistant tuberculosis".)